Manoj21500566/Exercise-09-Shift-registers-using-verilog-/README.md

 A Parallel in Parallel out (PIPO) shift register is used as a temporary storage device and like SISO Shift register it acts as a delay element.

 ### Procedure
-/* write all the steps invloved */
+1.Use quartus software and import required modules.

+2.Assign inputs and outputs for shift registers.

+3.Assign logic for input to give output at positive edge.

+4.Perform opertaions and produce rtl circuit.

+5.End module

-Program for  Implementation-of Shift-registers-using-verilog-
+### Program for  Implementation-of Shift-registers-using-verilog-

 Developed by: Manoj M